berkeley-cdss/course-site-quarto/README.md

 These instructions have been tested under MacOS.

 Current problems/questions:
-  - **Use this template** only available if logged in to GitHub.
+  - **Use this template** is only available if logged in to GitHub.
 Not sure if it will be available to someone else who is logged in.
-  - What format should we use for class repo names for individual semesters.
+  - What format should we use for class repo names for individual semesters, e.g., stat555-sp24, stat555-spring-2024, etc..
-  - What github.com or github.b.e account should instructors use.
-Perhaps github.com/berkeley-stat or g.h.b/berkeley-stat or g.b.e/statistics
+  - What github.com or github.b.e account should instructors use?
+Perhaps github.com/berkeley-stat or github.b.e/berkeley-stat or github.b.e/statistics

 1. Install [Quarto](https://quarto.org/docs/get-started) for Mac, Windows, or Linux.